vcarbune/crowdsrc/README.md

 crowdsrc
 ========

+Crowd Source Platform written in Django and AngularJS.

-Information Systems Laboratory - Project Repository
+Project for Information Systems Laboratory at ETH.